Multan Sun Temple: Hindu-Buddhist rule

-Chach Nama offers a pre-history of the temple; it was supposedly constructed by Jibawin, a devout Brahmin ruler who went on to bury enviable treasure underneath it.
+Chachnama offers a pre-history of the temple; it was supposedly constructed by Jibawin, a devout Brahmin ruler who went on to bury enviable treasure underneath it.
 During Xuanzang's visit in 641 C.E., it was the only solar temple in Sindh; for a comparison, he had noted 299 Brahminical temples, a majority of which were of Saivite sect.
 Xuanzang described (Note: His description went:

 [V]ery magnificent and profusely decorated.
 The image of the Surya-deva is cast in yellow gold and ornamented with rare gems.
 Women play their music, light their torches, offer their flowers and perfumes to it. [..]
 The kings and high families of the five Indies never fail to make their offerings of gems and precious stones.They have founded a house of mercy, in which they provide food and drink, and medicines for the poor and sick, affording succor and sustenance.
 Men from all countries come here to offer up their prayers; there are always some thousands doing so.
 On the four sides of the temple are tanks with flowering groves where one can wander about without restraint.